AMReX-Microelectronics/Electrostatic/README.md

 Refer to the following link for several visualization tools that can be used for AMReX plotfiles.
 [Visualization](https://amrex-codes.github.io/amrex/docs_html/Visualization_Chapter.html)

-This is a sample output visualized at V=0.1 V.
+This is a sample output visualized at `V = 0.1 V`.

 <img src="https://github.com/AMReX-Microelectronics/ELEQTRONeX/assets/42623728/fd43bd3c-79a9-4bfb-8a4c-2316877fb2a7" width="500" height="500">

 The output specific to NEGF is written out to `all_around_metal_test/negf` folder for each material structure.

-For this test, the data is written out to `cnt` subfolder, for each converged step as:
-`step<step_number>_<data_field>.dat` where data_field can be Qout: induced charge, norm: norm after convergence, U: electrostatic potential on the surface of the tube.
+For this test, the data is written out to `cnt` subfolder, as specified in the input file, for each converged step as, `step<step_number>_<data_field>.dat` where data_field can be `Qout`: induced charge, `norm`: norm after convergence, `U`: electrostatic potential on the surface of the tube.
 In addition, data for each iteration in a given step is outputted to `step<step_number>_iter/` folder.

-This data can be visualized using a simple python script, `../scripts/all_around_metal/bandstructure.ipynb`.
+This data can be visualized using a simple python script, `scripts/all_around_metal/bandstructure.ipynb`.